Vivo Nex all-screen, notch-free phone will sell outside of China

 Vivo announced on Monday that the all-screen, no-notch Nex will sell in Russia, India, Malaysia, Hong Kong and Taiwan later in July.
 The Nex's standout feature is a 6.6-inch bezel-less screen with a 91.2 percent screen-to-body ratio.
 There's no speaker grille, on-screen buttons or front-facing camera lens to detract from the edge-to-edge design.

 Instead, Vivo made the Nex's camera pop up mechanically to take your selfie (similar to the Oppo Find X), and converted the screen into a speaker.
-An in-screen fingerprint reader handles the task of unlocking the device.
+An in-screen fingerprint reader unlocks the device.

 Discuss: Vivo Nex all-screen, notch-free phone will sell outside of China